 Forgotten Treasure: Willie Colón “Guaracha” (1974)

 Instead, Willie booked Good Vibrations Sound Studios in NY and began laying tracks for The Good, The Bad and The Ugly, a project that has been described as Colón’s definitive transitional album.
 It’s transitory in the sense that it marked the midway point in his evolution as an artist but truly, this album is an all-encompassing look at the many things that made Willie Colón great.
-He took his switchblade-carrying thug imagery from his previous works and flipped it into a shotgun-brandishing bandolero theme, began experimenting with Brazilian, Funk and Jazz fusion… basically, Colón was hiphop before Kool Herc touched down in the Bronx.
-Also, this album is the first time Colón stepped into the fray as a vocalist, with a nasally yet pitch-perfect timbre that is oddly reminiscent of his Fania labelmate and fellow All-Star, the late Celia Cruz.
-Guaracha is a perfect example of Colón’s arrangement genius and vocal stylings, as well as an incredible performance by Cuatro player Yomo Toro.
+He took his switchblade-carrying thug image from previous works and turned into a shotgun-brandishing bandolero, began experimenting with Brazilian, Funk and Jazz… Basically, Colón was hiphop before Kool Herc touched down in the Bronx.
+Also, this album is the first time he stepped into the fray as a vocalist, with a nasally yet pitch-perfect timbre that is oddly reminiscent of Fania labelmate and fellow All-Star, the late Celia Cruz.
+Guaracha is a perfect example of Willie’s arrangement genius and vocal stylings, as well as an incredible performance by Cuatro player Yomo Toro.
 Shmoove.